NREL/torc/docs/reference/architecture.rst

 - The API conforms to the OpenAPI specification.

-  - The software package auto-generates client APIs in common programming languages with ``Swagger`` tools.
+  - The software package auto-generates client APIs in common programming languages with ``OpenAPI`` tools.
   - Users can use a client API or send commands through ``curl`` (or any client API tool) with JSON documents.